 Take a Class on Us

 Did the pandemic impact your plans to attend college or pursue career training?
 Grays Harbor College is here to help!
-It's time to enroll for summer and fall quarters, and eligible students can take one class on us!
-This means GHC will cover the cost of one class this summer and one class this fall, up to five credits or $1000 per quarter.
+It's time to enroll for fall quarter, and eligible students can take one class on us!
+This means GHC will cover the cost of one class this fall, at least five credits and up to $1000.

 Sign Up to Take a Class On Us